junxit/us-congress-bills-110/metadata.md

 - 2008-07-18 — Message on Senate action sent to the House.
 - 2008-07-21 — Received in the House.
 - 2008-07-21 — Referred to the House Committee on Transportation and Infrastructure.
+- 2008-07-22 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2008-07-31 — Committee Consideration and Mark-up Session Held.
+- 2008-07-31 — Ordered to be Reported by Voice Vote.
+- 2008-07-31 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2008-09-15 — Placed on the Union Calendar, Calendar No. 551.
+- 2008-09-15 — Reported by the Committee on Transportation.
+H. Rept.
+110-850.
+- 2008-09-15 — Reported by the Committee on Transportation.
+H. Rept.
+110-850.